 Societal stratification and the inequality that come with the caste system still exist in India.
-Government is trying to reduce this inequality by reservation, the quota for backward classes, but paradoxically also have created an incentive to keep this stratification alive.
+The government is trying to reduce this inequality by reservation, the quota for backward classes, but paradoxically also have created an incentive to keep this stratification alive.

-The concept of caste, that is a social class based on family origin, rank or wealth, originated in ancient India.
+The concept of caste, which is a social class based on family origin, rank, or wealth, originated in ancient India.
 In the later Vedic Age the concept of chaturvarna, i.e., the four castes became rigid.
-The four castes – Brahmins (priests), Kshatriyas (warriors), Vaishyas (business class) and Sudras (menial workers) were initially constituted on the basis of their vocations.
+The four castes – Brahmins (priests), Kshatriyas (warriors), Vaishyas (business class), and Sudras (menial workers) were initially constituted on the basis of their vocations.

 Also Read: Indian Caste System

 But later, this system became hereditary and came to be used as a tool by the socially affluent classes to subjugate the masses and perpetuate the ideology of hierarchy.
 In modern India also, the caste system has played an underlying role in every aspect of life.